-The Taj Mahal is not only the most visited mausoleum of India, but also one of the most impressive monuments on the earth.
+The Taj Mahal is not only the most visited mausoleum of India, but also one of the most impressive monuments on earth.
 “Monument of immortal love” was built by the Mughal Emperor Shahjahan in memory of his beloved wife Arjumand Bano Begum (also known as Mumtaj Mahal), after she died at 38 during the birth of her 14th child.
 Altogether 20,000 workers toiled 20 years in order to complete one of the World’s Seven Wonders in 1653.

 Shahjahan chose spot along the Yamuna River where he met his wife at the young age of 14.
 He called it “love at first sight” and was compelled to purchase the land from the King of Jaipur, Raja Man Singh.
 Shahjahan invited architects from France, Italy and the Far East to work together and create this magnificent architecture.
 While never documented, it was assumed the master builder was Ustad Ahmad from Lahore.

 The enormous costs of the construction allowed Shahjahan’s power-hungry son Aurangzeb to legitimize the downfall of his father.
 During his fifty-year reign, Aurangzeb led a fanatical expedition against Hindu sanctuaries and kept his father Shahjahan imprisoned in the red fort of Agra, where he spent the last eight years of his life with the view of the Taj Mahal.

 Originally the same building, but in black marble, was to be built on the other side of the river as Shahjahan’s mausoleum.
 However it was never completed as he sat in the Red Fort under house arrest by his son until he died.
 Architects recently uncovered the foundations of the black Taj Mahal proving that Shahjahan did start construction on it.